 BOISE – Idaho state Rep. Phil Hart’s tax problems appear to be worse than previously disclosed.

-When federal tax liens filed against Hart’s various business entities are combined with the hundreds of thousands in liens the IRS has filed against him personally in his ongoing fight over back income taxes, the third-term Idaho lawmaker faces a total of more than $644,000 in outstanding federal tax liens.
-A state income tax judgment against him that he’s attempting to appeal pushes that total up to nearly $700,000.
+When federal tax liens filed against Hart’s various businesses are combined with the liens the IRS has filed against him personally in his ongoing fight over back income taxes, the third-term Idaho lawmaker faces a total of more than $644,000 in outstanding federal tax liens.
+A state income tax judgment against him that he’s attempting to appeal pushes that total to almost $700,000.

 Hart has $13,014 in outstanding 941 federal withholding tax liens pending against Alpine Northwest III Trust, the trust that owns his Alpine Engineering firm.
 Two other liens for unpaid withholding taxes were released after he paid them off in 2009.